 All property is an asset, regardless of whether you are looking for an investment property to rent out or to live in yourself.
 When you buy any home you should always consider re-sale value, so make sure you look for the right location.
 Consider areas with growth and progressive councils, look at the best suburbs and neighbouring areas and also where amenities, such as schools and medical facilities, transport and the community hub are situated.
 The closer these are, the better.

 Renovation Needs to Be Viable

-While it’s wonderful to have vision, it’s not always cost effective or going to give you a good return on your investment.
+While it’s wonderful to have a vision, it’s not always cost-effective or going to give you a good return on your investment.
 So, before you consider buying to renovate you need to consider all costs.
 Work out exactly how much you’ll need to spend to bring a property up to good specification.
 Add this to your buying costs.
 Then, consider your return.

 Your Return on Investment

 For every dollar, you spend renovating you should get a return of between $4 to $5.
 Therefore, if you spend $20,000 on renovations, you should get a return of $80,000 to $100,000.
 Using this formula will prevent you from over capitalising and spending too much on a property.

 If In Doubt, Seek Professional Advice